phenixtax

 • How do you think it is viewed?

-To define the performance requirements for indirect tax function the following non-exhaustive overview could be used as a guideline.
-It relates to indirect tax planning and more regulatory matters with the aim to contribute value to the company’s business priorities.
+To define the performance requirements for the indirect tax function, consider the following non-exhaustive guidelines.
+These criteria address indirect tax planning and regulatory matters, with the goal of adding value to the company's strategic objectives.

 Couple of questions for internal audit to get started